How to enable Microsoft Defender for Containers components

 Continue through the remaining pages of the connector wizard.

-Azure Arc-enabled Kubernetes, the Defender agent, and Azure Policy for Kubernetes should be installed and running on your EKS clusters.
+Azure Arc-enabled Kubernetes, the Defender sensor, and Azure Policy for Kubernetes should be installed and running on your EKS clusters.
 There is a dedicated Defender for Cloud recommendations to install these extensions (and Azure Arc if necessary):

 EKS clusters should have Microsoft Defender's extension for Azure Arc installed